 Laying the foundations of nutrition knowledge relevant to clinical and public health practice

 NNEdPro undertakes continuing nutrition education needs assessment relating to medicine/healthcare.
-Based on emerging needs, NNEdPro seeks to pilot and evaluate the impact of innovative educational interventions with a particular focus on effective delivery methods.
-NNEdPro uses a range of educational approaches and research methods to address key problems of clinical and public health importance in the UK as well as internationally.
+Based on emerging knowledge and practice gaps, NNEdPro seeks to pilot and evaluate the impact of innovative educational interventions with a particular focus on effective delivery methods and impact on healthcare.
+NNEdPro uses a range of educational approaches and related research/evaluation methods to address key nutritional problems of clinical and public health importance in the UK as well as internationally.

-Current work of the NNEdPro Group can be found here.
+Current work and key projects of the NNEdPro Group can be found here

-At the BDA Vision 2014 on June 5th in Birmingham, the NNEdPro Chair was honoured by the British Dietetic Association as BDA Honorary Associate 2014 with lifetime membership of the association.
+SPECIAL RECOGNITION: At the BDA Vision 2014 on June 5th in Birmingham, the NNEdPro Chair was honoured by the British Dietetic Association as BDA Honorary Associate 2014 with lifetime membership of the association.
 This honour is in recognition of contributions to nutrition and dietetics over the past decade at national and international levels through leadership of the NNEdPro Group.
 This led to a visit by the BDA Chair and a member of the House of Lords to the NNEdPro co-ordinating centre in Cambridge.

 The two work hubs for NNEdPro are located in Cambridge and Ulster, in the UK.

-The views of the NNEdPro group may not necessarily agree with those of the hosting and/or key partner organisations.
+The views of the NNEdPro group may not necessarily reflect those of the hosting and/or key partner organisations.